-Get rid of Cold in 24 hours naturally using home remedies without using Over-The-Counter (OTC) cold medicines.
+Get rid of your Cold in 24 hours naturally using home remedies without using Over-The-Counter (OTC) cold medicines.
 I use this approach in my patients and find it to be very effective.
-It naturally boosts up your own immune system to fight of the cold virus fast.
-It shortens the course of the illness and you can get rid of cold in 24 hours.
-More importantly, it has No side-effects as compared to Over-The-Counter (OTC) cold medicines which can have serious side-effects.
-In addition, these Over-The-Counter (OTC) cold and cough remedies can actual prolong your illness.
+It naturally boosts up your own immune system to fight off the cold virus fast.
+It shortens the course of the illness and you can get rid of your cold in 24 hours.
+More importantly, it has no side-effects as compared to Over-The-Counter (OTC) cold medicines which can have serious side-effects.
+In addition, these Over-The-Counter (OTC) cold and cough remedies can actually prolong your illness.

-My Approach To Get Rid Of Cold in 24 Hours Naturally Using Home Remedies
+My Approach to Get Rid of Colds Naturally in 24 Hours Using Home Remedies

-2. Complete Rest, which means no reading, watching TV, surfing the internet or chit-chatting.
-All of these mental activities consume a lot of energy.
-You need to conserve all of your energy to fight of the cold virus.
+2. Complete rest which means no reading, watching TV, surfing the internet or chit-chatting.
+All these mental activities consume a lot of energy.
+You need to conserve all off your energy to fight off the virus.

 4. Frequent cleansing of nose and mouth with tolerably hot water.
 Be careful not to burn your nose or throat.

 5. Drink special, all natural Z- Tea , three times a day.

 6. Steam inhalation three times a day directly from a boiling pot of tea.